 A. This depends on a number of factors including whether or not you overpaid tax.

 Overpayments of tax in Canada can be broken into three categories:

 By using the Taxback.com online tax calculator here, you can easily get a free estimate of how much your refund will be worth.

 Q. When can I apply for my tax refund?

 A. The Canadian tax year runs from January 1 to December 31 and you can apply for your tax refund from mid of January of the following year.
-In other words, you can apply for 2019 tax refund from January 21, 2020.
+In other words, you can apply for your 2021 tax refund from 21 January 2022.
 And you have 10 years after the end of the tax year to apply for your tax refund.